Cruz-Lopez-Carlos-Antonio/Mittag-Leffler-FNPKE/README.md

 where the function that appears in the right side is known as the 3-parameter Mittag-Leffler function.
 #### 3.2.1 Invoking the Garrappa function.
-Garrappa's function, denoted by ml(arg1,arg2,arg3,arg4), is used in the developed algorithms in the following parts:
+Garrappa's function, written as ml(arg1,arg2,arg3,arg4), is used in the developed algorithms in the following parts:

 <details><summary>CLICK HERE to expand the Implementation of the Mittag-Leffler in neutron density calculations.</summary>
 <p>